Last Updated: September 16, 2021

 35% of your FICO score is determined by your payment history.
 If you have a long history of missing or late payments, it will have a serious impact on your credit.

 If you apply the right methods for improving your credit score, you will normally see a change for the better within 1 to 2 months.
+Many individuals use credit restoration services, like the ones Credit Saint offers, to improve their scores.

 In order for your credit score to return to a good FICO score rating, you should pay off all outstanding debts, not utilize more than 30% of the credit available, and ensure you make payments on time.